f4exb/sdrangel/plugins/samplesource/bladerf1input/readme.md

 <h4>1.4: Stream sample rate</h4>

-Baseband I/Q sample rate in kS/s.
-This is the device sample rate (4) divided by the decimation factor (6).
+In device to host sample rate input mode (4A) this is the baseband I/Q sample rate in kS/s.
+This is the device to host sample rate (4) divided by the decimation factor (5).

+In baseband sample rate input mode (4A) this is the device to host sample rate in kS/s.
+This is the baseband sample rate (4) multiplied by the decimation factor (5)

 <h3>2: Auto correction options</h3>